Boyu Capital: Notable deals

 In mid-2011, Boyu paid $80 million for a 40% stake in Sunrise Duty Free, a company that runs all duty-free stores at Shanghai and Beijing's international airports.
 At the time Sunrise was valued at $200 million and by early 2013, bankers valued it at $1.6 billion.
 This deal helped established Boyu's presence and showed investors that Jiang could gain access to a strictly controlled state sector and convert its assets into highly profitable investments.

 In 2012, Alibaba founder, Jack Ma personally met with Jiang to negotiate a deal.
 Boyu had joined a consortium led by China Investment Corporation to raise $7.1 billion for Ma to buy back a 20% stake of Alibaba from Yahoo!.
 The consortium received 5.6% stake in Alibaba for its services.
 When Alibaba helds its IPO on 19 September 2014, Boyu profited.

 In 2012, Boyu invested $50 million in China Cinda Asset Management allowing the firm to profit when Cinda held its IPO in December 2013.

 In 2016, Boyu was one of the earliest investors of Ant Group.
 According to The Wall Street Journal, Boyu set up a subsidiary in Shanghai named Boyu Taoran (Shanghai) which then invested in Shanghai Tiancen Investment Management.
 That firm then invested in a private equity firm called Beijing Jingguan Investment Center, which in turn bought shares in Ant.
 Beijing Jingguan was listed as one of 16 investors that provided a total of 29.1 billion yuan ($4.5 billion) to Ant in 2016.
 In 2018, it joined another group of funds that invested 21.8 billion yuan in Ant.
 As a result of these two investments, Beijing Jingguan held nearly 1% stake in Ant and was a top 10 shareholder according to Ant's IPO prospectus.
 The prospectus made no mention of Boyu's involvement with Beijing Jingguan.
 However, in October 2020, Ant's IPO was scuttled with reports Xi Jinping was personally involved.
 Jiang's family ties were blamed as one of the reasons the IPO was halted.

 In September 2022, Boyu joined Temasek and GGV Capital in raising $110 million for Animoca Brands.

 In November 2025, Starbucks announced it would sell a majority stake of its China operations to Boyu.
+It was also announced as part of Starbuck's turnaround strategy that after the deal closes in the second quarter of fiscal 2026, pending regulatory approval, Boyu will hold up to a 60% interest in the joint venture.